OBress/Sports-Betting-Arbitrage/data/1download_data.md

-pip install kagglehub
-run 1download.py
+make sure kagglehub is installed via pip and then run 1download.py